Isaiah1001/EfficientNet-Fine-Tuning-Edge-Deployment-Pipeline/README.md

 - Fine-tuning a pre-trained EfficientNet for a domain-specific image classification task.
 - Evaluation of training performance and model behavior.
 - Model compression and export for efficient edge inference.
-- INT8-quantized ONNX deployment and latency-oriented benchmarking on edge-oriented hardware.[web:17][web:45]
+- INT8-quantized ONNX deployment and latency-oriented benchmarking on edge-oriented hardware.

 ## Repository Structure